 I’ve been teaching blogging for about four years now.
-In one of my slides, I propose a question: “How do you become successful in blogging?”
+In one of my slides, I propose a question: “How do you become successful in blogging and on social media?”
 In reality, the answer applies to almost anything in life.
 So, how do you gain success in [fill the gaps]?

 I used to think that success comes from doing what I love.
 That if I simply do what I love, the results will show up.
 In many cases, it probably is that way.
 But there is one more underlying quality I was overseeing for a long time.
 It’s not just doing what you love.
 It’s also about perseverance and gaining at least a small amount of success somewhere in the beginning of the starting process.